-The Group prepared its third formal ICAAP document following the authorisation of the Bank as at 30 September 2016.
-It was prepared under the direction of the CFO and the executive management of the Group, with appropriate input and challenge from other areas of the business.
-The ICAAP was reviewed and challenged by the Group's executive and was formally approved by the Board in March 2017.
+The Group went through the annual ICAAP process during the year.
+The ICAAP was prepared under the direction of the CFO and the executive management of the Group, with appropriate input and challenge from other areas of the business.
+The ICAAP was reviewed and challenged by the Group's executive and was formally approved by the Board in September 2018.
 Throughout the ICAAP's preparation, the Board was kept up-to-date with its progress and key findings, and the directors have received regulatory training sessions to ensure that they are able to provide the appropriate level of challenge.